madmoizo/sveltekit-t4-repro/README.md

 # vite-plugin-tailwindcss-cleaner

 ## Why?
-Tailwind v4 as been released and the tailwind vite plugin does not (yet) eliminate dead css.
+Tailwind v4 as been released but the official tailwind vite plugin does not (yet) eliminate dead css.

 ## What does it do?
 - Remove unused custom properties in cascade